gaurinpatole/test/README.md

 - Save the keys as secrets in the GitHub repository with the names AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN.
 - Commit and push the changes to the main branch of the repository.
 The GitHub Actions workflow will be triggered, and the website will be deployed to the specified S3 bucket, served through CloudFront, and the Route53 domain will be configured accordingly.
-- Access the website at https://gauri.dev.devopsinabox.aaic.cc once the deployment is successful.
+- Access the website at the provided domain name.
+The website https://gauri.dev.devopsinabox.aaic.cc once the deployment is successful.